Marketing is an essential function of any company. It doesn’t matter whether your potential customers are individuals or other businesses.

 B2B digital marketing tactics

-Content marketing is a digital marketing tactic that involves creating and distributing educational content that is relevant and valuable to your target audience.
+Content marketing is an internet marketing tactic that involves creating and distributing educational content that is relevant and valuable to your target audience.
 Some 73% of companies that increased their spending from 10% to 70% of their total marketing budget to B2B content marketing were very successful.

 Content comes in many forms, from product tutorials to in-depth guides, to infographics and checklists.
 It aims to drive customers to your website or online store and ultimately convert them into paying customers.